alanmitchell/mini-monitor/docs/source/hardware.rst

 current supplying capacity, the power connector is a 2.1mm x 5.5mm barrel jack (center positive), and a suitable supply is the `CUI EPS050100-P5RP <http://www.digikey.com/product-detail/en/EPS050100-P5RP/T1038-P5RP-ND/2004025>`_.
-However, almost any *regulated* 5 VDC supply with correct connector should work.
+However, almost any *regulated* 5 VDC supply with the correct connector should work.

-The 1-wire sensors are connected in a daisy chain configuration using CAT-5/6 patch cords and RJ45 splitters to form the network.
-See the :ref:`1-wire-sensors-and-cabling` page for more important detail on the sensors and their interconnection.
+The 1-wire sensors are connected in a daisy chain configuration using CAT-5/6 patch cable and RJ45 splitters to form the network.
+See the :ref:`1-wire-sensors-and-cabling` page for important details on the sensors and their interconnection.

 Part CV4, SDR Radio for Utility Meter Reading